csutora/csutora/README.md

 I'm Marton,

-currently studying CS at BME, but I'm also interested in fields such as Bioengineering and Nuclear Physics, and you can find me in the [Effective Altruism](https://www.effectivealtruism.org/) community as well.
+part time student of computer science at BME, and part time science enthusiast. <br>
-Concerned by AGI alignment and the general disregard of safety in the field by corporations, I hope to have an impact in this area.
+I find bionics, nuclear fusion, electronics, artificial intelligence, and pretty much almost any other system with complex interactions fascinating. <br>
-Below I've listed my current software-related projects, knowledge, and at the bottom you can find some of my contact options.
+In my free time when I'm not researching some random topic, I also enjoy coding, doing UI and UX design, and many others.

-Have a nice day!
+This github page is where you can find most of the code I write.
+I think it effectively showcases the progression of my skills over time.

 ![Profile views](https://gpvc.arturio.dev/csumpasd)  <img src="https://img.shields.io/github/followers/csumpasd?label=Follows" style=" float:left, margin-right:10px" />